36 Fun Things Do in Savannah, GA

 Going to the Savannah History Museum is a must for those that want to learn more about the state's history.
 This attraction is housed within a 19th-century railway shed and covers topics like military history, art, and culture.
 Along with viewing the exhibits, you may see events during a visit, like historical reenactments.

-☂️ Join a tour to see the Savannah History Museum
+☂️ Visit the Savannah History Museum with an experience

 Look around the museum at Congregation Mickve Israel